Full House: Reunions

-In January 2014, Saget, Stamos, and Coulier appeared on Late Night with Jimmy Fallon.
-They each reprised their characters, while Fallon dressed in child's pajamas in a bed framed by four gigantic pencils, similar to Michelle Tanner's bed from the show.
-Saget, Stamos, and Coulier said some of their famous catchphrases from the show, as well as singing "The Teddy Bear" song.
+In January 2014, Coulier, Saget, and Stamos appeared on Late Night with Jimmy Fallon as their characters.
+Catchphrases and "The Teddy Bear" were included in the skit.
 Stamos, Saget and Coulier also appeared together in a 2014 commercial for Dannon Oikos Greek Yogurt (for which Stamos serves as spokesperson) that debuted during Super Bowl XLVIII, days after their appearance on Late Night.

 Sequel series

 In August 2014, reports circulated that Warner Bros.
 Television was considering a series sequel.
 John Stamos, who has an ownership stake in the show, headed up the attempt to get the series back into production.
 Netflix closed a deal to produce a 13-episode sequel series tentatively titled Fuller House, with many of the original series cast members reprising their roles.
 Notably, Mary-Kate and Ashley Olsen both declined to reprise the role of Michelle in the first season, although the creators and producers said they could still possibly appear in future seasons.
 Stamos would guest star as well and serve as producer.

 Filming began on July 25, 2015.
 Like the original series, the show is set in San Francisco.
-The original series idea was focused on D.J., a veterinarian struggling to raise three boys after her firefighter husband Tommy Fuller is killed in the line of duty; Stephanie, an aspiring musician; and Kimmy, who is a party planner and a single mother to a teenage daughter, Ramona.
+The original series idea was focused on D.J., a veterinarian struggling to raise three boys Jackson (Michael Campion), Max (Elias Harger) and Tommy Jr. (Dashiell and Fox Messitt) after her firefighter husband Tommy Fuller is killed in the line of duty; Stephanie, an aspiring musician; and Kimmy, who is a party planner and a single mother to a teenage daughter, Ramona (Soni Nicole Bringas).
 The show's premise follows one similar to the original series when Stephanie makes plans to put her career on hold for a while and move in with D.J. to help take care of her children.
 Almost immediately afterward, Kimmy makes the same offer for her and Ramona to move in and help out.
 Netflix premiered the series on February 26, 2016, with the premiere episode featuring a Tanner family reunion.
 After five seasons, the series concluded on June 2, 2020.

 Other media

 Home media

 Warner Home Video released all eight seasons of the series on DVD in Region 1 between 2005 and 2007.
 A complete series box-set containing all 192 episodes was released on November 6, 2007.
 As of 2016, the complete series is available for purchase via online retailers such as Amazon.
 Additionally, all seasons + the complete series were also released in Region 4 but only the first five seasons were released on DVD in Region 2 with the fifth season being sold solely on Amazon and printed on DVD±R-Discs only.

-All Seasons of Full House are available on Amazon's Prime Video in various countries and with different languages.
+All Seasons of Full House are available on Amazon Prime Video in various countries and with different languages.